polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/11 - Your first Active Event.md

 if you could create them.
 The Hyperlambda **[eval]** event, will neither attempt to raise any events having an empty name.
 Notice, you can however create Active Events in C# starting with ".", "\_", or having an empty name "".
 This is often useful too in fact.

-The "" for Active Event, is a special event name, that can also exclusively be created from C#.
+The "" for Active Event, is a special Active Event, that can only be created from C#.
 This event will handle *all* Active Events, and allows you to tap into the core Active Event *"kernel"*, and modify its behavior.

 Active Events starting with "." or "\_", can only be created in C#, and only consumed from C#.
 This allows you to create events, that can only be consumed from C#, which allows you to create *"internal C# code"*, which is not intended to be consumed by Hyperlambda directly.
 Sometimes this is useful for security reasons for instance.
-Phosphorus Five contains many such *"internal C# Active Events"*, in its C# core, which have been hidden, to make it more difficult to *"crack"* the system, using Hyperlambda.
+Phosphorus Five contains many such *"internal C# Active Events"*, in its C# core, which have been hidden, to make it more difficult to *"crack"* the system using Hyperlambda.

 In addition, it is not possible to create an Active Event in Hyperlambda, which already has a C# implementation, such as **[create-event]**.
 Which would render your system close to useless in its entirety, if it was possible.
+If you want to exchange the implementation of any of the *core* events, this is easily done, but only from C# (or VB.NET or F# etc).

 ### Stay away from my stuff!

-You should also have an extremely good argument for creating Active Events starting with the name of *"p5."*, since these are intentionally restricted namespaces (by convention), intended for the system itself.
+You should also have an extremely good argument for creating Active Events starting with *"p5."*, since this is _my namespace_, intended for the system itself.
 I also highly encourage you to *not* create Active Events that have no namespace, such as for instance `create-event:foo-event`.
-The risk of having your event name clash with other people's event names, is simply too great - Rendering your system's ability to collaborate with other people's code impossible.
+The risk of having your event crash with other people's events, is simply too great - Rendering your system's ability to collaborate with other people's code impossible.

 The convention I recommend, is to use something like the following.